Course Information

 About

 This course provides a thorough understanding of the fundamental concepts and recent advances in deep learning.
 The main objective is to provide students practical and theoretical foundations to use and develop deep neural architectures to solve challenging tasks in an end-to-end manner.
 The course is taught by Aykut Erdem.
-The teaching assistants are Andrew Bond and Hakan Capuk.
+The teaching assistants are Andrew Bond, Hakan Capuk, and Omer Faruk Tal.

 The course will use Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville as the textbook (draft available online and for free here).